 Besides a speedy transaction, this is the main reason why some clients are willing to pay a higher service fee.
 They know that the better agents will more than make up for the slightly higher commission.

-Good agents manage to sell your home for more, because they go beyond listing the property.
-For example: like many agents, I also market properties on major portals, such as PropertyGuru, SRX, Edgeprop, and others.
+Good property agents manage to sell your home for more, because they go beyond listing the property.
+For example: like many property agents, I also market properties on major portals, such as PropertyGuru, SRX, Edgeprop, and others.

 Beyond the listing however, I also ensure that my property listings: